jgraichen/acfs/README.md

 Add this line to your application's Gemfile:

-    gem 'acfs', '0.3.0'
+    gem 'acfs', '0.5.1'

 **Note:** Acfs is under development.
-API may change at any time.
-No semantic versioning will be applied until version `1.0`.
-Version `1.0` does not mean a complete feature set but a first stable code base.
+I'll try to avoid changes to the public API but internal APIs may change quite often.

 And then execute: